nateapathy/patentsview2/README.md

-# patentsview
+# patentsview2

-`patentsview` is a simple set of functions to query the [Patents endpoint](https://api.patentsview.org/patent.html) of the [PatentsView API](https://www.patentsview.org/) using [CPC Subclass](https://en.wikipedia.org/wiki/Cooperative_Patent_Classification)
+`patentsview2` is a simple set of functions to query the [Patents endpoint](https://api.patentsview.org/patent.html) of the [PatentsView API](https://www.patentsview.org/) using [CPC Subclass](https://en.wikipedia.org/wiki/Cooperative_Patent_Classification)